Ruth-Rot/applicationFG/README.md

 - Download the zip for this repository.
 - Launch App0.exe

-After downloading and runnimg the application, load xml and csv files in the MainWindow (as you can see in the picture) and then, press **start**.
+After downloading and running the application, load xml and csv files in the MainWindow (as you can see in the picture) and then, press **start**.

 ![image](https://user-images.githubusercontent.com/73317511/114721566-b6308400-9d41-11eb-870a-721e75846763.png)